JCMexplains/writing-for-success-2023/textbook.md

 > exposure is the second most common cause of lung cancer" (What Causes
 > Lung Cancer? section, para.
 2).

-This student cited the appropriate section heading within the website and then counted to find the specific paragraph where the cited information was located.
+This student cited the appropriate section heading from the website and then counted paragraphs to find which paragraph the citation was from.

 If an online source has no listed author and no date, use the source title and the abbreviation *n.d.* in your parenthetical reference.